hms-dbmi/etl-client-docker/README.md

 ## Installation

-This etl-client docker image can be deployed using following 2 ways:
+This etl-client docker image can be deployed in following 2 ways:

 * Locally ( on Mac/Linux )
-  * Docker should up and running
+  * Docker should be up and running
 * On a VM on a cloud vendor like AWS, GCP and Azure
   * perform some [additional steps ](https://github.com/hms-dbmi/etl-client-docker/blob/master/etl-client-AWS-EC2.md) to make the machine(VM/EC2) ready for docker image